We consider music an important part of our worship and our community.

 All Hallows uses a small group of talented musicians and singers to play and sing contemporary worship songs with the congregation.

-For those interested, below are details of the “incidental” music used during the 8.00 am service.
+For those interested, below are details of the “incidental” music used at the St John’s service.
 This may not be a complete list, and does not include hymns.

 On arrival/processional: